kaplayjs/kaplay-site/guides/en/1_getting_started/3_components.md

 ```

 There are many functions that look at tags.
 The simplest one is [`get()`](/doc/ctx/get), which
-just returns all the game objects with a certain tag:
+just *get*s all the game objects with a certain tag:

 ```js
 const enemies = get("enemy"); // ghosty and bobo